elfrances/wahoo-fitness-tnp/README.md

 | 5 | Enable Characteristic Notifications |
 | 6 | Characteristic Notification |

-**Seq Num:** Indicates the sequence number of the message.
+**Seq Num:** Indicates the sequence number of the message, used to match request and response.

-**Data Length:** Indicates the length (in bytes) of the optional data that follows the fixed message header.
+**Data Length:** Indicates the length (in bytes) of the Optional Data that follows the fixed message header.
+The 16-bit value is stored in network byte order.

+**Optional Data:** Present in all message types, except for Discover Services.